School of Nursing

 Some of these pre-requisites may count toward being Texas Core Complete.

-For instructions on taking Pathophysiology and/or Introduction to Nursing at Texas Tech University as a transient (non admitted) student, click here.
+For instructions on taking Pathophysiology, Introduction to Nursing and/or Communications in Nursing as a transient (non admitted) student, click here.

 |TTUHSC School of Nursing Prerequisites|